carmencchow/bellabeat_casestudy/README.md

 6 1503960366 4/19/2016 12:00:00 AM                 1                304            320
 ```

 We'll use `colnames()` to view the column headers to check if there are any formatting issues that need to be addressed.
-We can see that column names in the `weightLogInfo_merged` data frame will need to be changed from camel case to snake case to align with R’s naming conventions.
+We can see that column names in the `weightLogInfo_merged` data frame need to be changed from camel case to snake case to align with R’s naming conventions.

 ```> colnames(weightLogInfo_merged)
 [1] "Id"             "Date"           "WeightKg"       "WeightPounds"   "Fat"
 [6] "BMI"            "IsManualReport" "LogId"
 ```

-Since each data frame has an `id` column that must be linked to a Fitbit user, let's check  the number of unique ids which will indicate the number of participants in our sample group.
+Each Fitbit should have a unique `id`.
+Let's see if that's the case.

 ```
 activity_ids <- n_distinct(dailyActivity_merged$Id)